-A student who is excessively absent, particularly if he or she is also performing poorly academically, should be warned by the instructor and may be required to withdraw from the course under the following procedures:
+A student who is excessively absent, particularly if he or she is also performing poorly academically, may be required to withdraw from the course under the following procedures:

-Through the Provost, the instructor will send a Class Attendance Warning, requesting an interview.
+- Through the Provost, the instructor will send a Class Attendance Warning, requesting an interview.
 The Class Attendance Warning is an official notification and provides documentation as to the student's status in the course.
-Attendance Warnings are sent to the student as well as the student's adviser, parents and Registrar.
+Attendance Warnings are sent to the student as well as the student's adviser(s), Registrar, Dean of Student Success, and other pertinent campus personnel. - 2.
 Students who receive a warning are required to make an appointment with their instructor.
-If the student fails to contact the instructor, if an interview is held but is unsatisfactory, or if the student fails to show satisfactory improvement in attendance and/or in academic performance, the instructor can submit a Required Class Withdrawal notice for the student to the Provost.
-Upon approval, the Provost informs the instructor, the student, the Registrar and the student's parents of the required withdrawal.
+If the student fails to contact the instructor, if an interview is held but is unsatisfactory, or if the student fails to show satisfactory improvement in attendance and/or in academic performance, the instructor can submit a Required Class Withdrawal notice for the student to the Provost. - Upon Provost approval of the withdrawal, the instructor, student, Registrar and the student's parents are informed of the required withdrawal.
 The student is assigned a grade of 'WP' or 'WF' as determined by the instructor.